Stay connected – follow us on WhatsApp

 Karthigai Month Somavara Abhishekam

-On the Mondays (Somavaram) of the Tamil month of Karthigai, abhishekam is performed to the presiding deity using 1,008 conch shells, including sacred right-spiralled (Valampuri) conches, arranged in the Shankha Mandapam situated opposite the sanctum.
-Only during this ritual can devotees behold the deity without any adornment or clothing.
-At this time, the marks left by Yama's noose and the crack at the top of the Lingam—formed when Shiva burst forth to destroy Yama—are clearly visible.
+On every Monday (Somavaram) during the Tamil month of Karthigai, a grand abhishekam is performed to the presiding deity using 1,008 sacred conch shells, including rare right-spiralled (Valampuri) conches.
+The conches are ceremonially arranged in the Shankha Mandapam situated opposite the sanctum.
+This occasion is especially significant, as it is one of the few times when devotees can behold the deity in an unadorned state.
+During the ritual, the marks believed to have been left by Yama's noose, along with the crack on the crown of the Lingam—associated with Lord Shiva's emergence to protect Markandeya and subdue Yama—are said to be clearly visible.

 Abhishekam for Kaala Samhara Moorthy

-The bronze idol of Kaala Samhara Moorthy in the front mandapam is exquisitely crafted, depicting Shiva emerging from a Shiva Lingam split into two, holding a trident in His hand.
-Abhishekam for this form of Kaala Samhara Moorthy is performed only eleven times a year.
-On these rare occasions, devotees are blessed to behold the exceptional beauty of the deity's divine form.
+The bronze image of Kaala Samhara Moorthy enshrined in the front mandapam is a remarkable work of sacred artistry.
+It portrays Lord Shiva emerging from a split Shiva Lingam, holding the trident and appearing in the act of vanquishing Yama.
+Abhishekam for this revered deity is performed only eleven times each year.
+On these rare and auspicious occasions, devotees are blessed with the opportunity to witness the extraordinary beauty and grandeur of the Lord's divine form.

 Shanti Rituals